Perspective (film series): Production history

 Subtitled Variations on a Love Triangle in 9 Chapters, Perspective is unique in that it is a feature-length fiction film that started in 2012, and continued to evolve until its completion in 2020.
 Every year a new chapter of the film was presented exclusively at Cinéfest until the project was complete.
 Each chapter runs approximately 15 to 30 minutes, with the completed film running 179 minutes.
 The time-lapse between chapters is integrated into the narrative.
 At the premiere of each additional chapter, the preceding chapters were replayed.

 Shot and set in Northern Ontario, the film features music and sound design (the onscreen credit states "soundscapes") by Daniel Bédard, picture editing by Ernest Riffe, and cinematography by Ivan Gekoff.

 B. P. Paquette employed Perspective as a teaching tool for his film production students in the Motion Picture Arts program at Thorneloe University.
 "It was to encourage the students that they don't need millions of dollars, big movie stars and huge crews to make a feature-length film," said Paquette.

 Casting

 In each chapter of the film, the three actors rotate which roles they play.
 According to Paquette, “We’re not letting the audience identify a character with an actor...
 So, at all times, all of the actors are all of the characters.”

 Chapters

 The film features only three performers who each play, at various points, each of the three characters named "Alex".
-Within the narrative, each chapter occurs months to a year apart from the proceeding chapter, and the duration of each chapter is between 15–30 minutes.
+Within the narrative, each chapter occurs months to a year apart from the proceeding chapter, and the duration of each chapter is between 15 and 30 minutes.